Jul 26, 2019 | Hotel Management | Reading Time: 4 minutes

-Source: We are Social and Hootsuite
+Source: We Are Social and Hootsuite

 The modern traveler is spread over many channels and it is important that your hotel be where your potential clients are.
-The problem is that many hotels are using social medias only for Marketing to reach new users through adds.
+The problem is that many hotels are using social media only for Marketing to reach new users through adds.

 So basically, the same clients you invested money in to attract, are the ones you are not prepared to serve.
 It seems like a waste of money to me!

-In a multichannel approach, it is understood that, the bigger the number of channels, the wider is the hotel’s range, and consequently, the bigger is the number of interested travelers.
+In a multichannel approach, it is understood that the bigger the number of channels, the wider is the hotel’s range, and consequently, the bigger is the number of interested travelers.
 With this in mind, multiple communication channels are offered to clients, such as:

 – Social Media